keato000/VBA-challenge/README.md

 # VBA-challenge
 Challenge #2 - writing VBA macros to analyze generated stock market data

-I creaed a VBA script/macro to analyze generated stock market data for three year's worth of data.
-Here is my VBA code in plain text:
+I created a VBA script/macro to analyze generated stock market data for three year's worth of data.
+Below is the VBA code from my Excel workbook listed in plain text:

 Sub StockDataMacro()